Gengatharan1/DataSpark-Illuminating-Insights-for-Global-Electronics/README.md

 Converting data types where necessary (e.g., dates, numerical values).
 Merging datasets where necessary for analysis (e.g., linking sales data with product and customer data).

 #### Load Data

 Inserting the preprocessed data into an SQL database by creating relevant tables for each data source.

 #### Power BI Visualization

- Connecting SQL to Power BI/Tableau, import the data, and create interactive dashboards.
+ Connecting SQL to Power BI/Tableau, import the data, and create interactive dashboards by applying star schema using data modeling.

 #### Develop SQL and Dax Queries

-Formulating and executing SQL and Dax queries to extract key insights from the data.
+Formulating and executing SQL and DAX queries to extract key insights from the data.

-### Analysis Steps:
+### Analysis Steps

 #### Customer Analysis